sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 *****

 {% anchor h2 %}
-Update teammate's permissions
+Update teammate's permissions [PATCH]
 {% endanchor %}

 This endpoint allows you to update a teammate's permissions.

 To turn a teammate into an admin, the request body should contain an `is_admin` set to `true`.
 Otherwise, set `is_admin` to false and pass in all the scopes that a teammate should have.

+{% info %}
 Only the parent user or other admin teammates can update another teammate's permissions.

-However, admin users can only update permissions.
+Admin users can only update permissions.
+{% endinfo %}

 {% apiv3example patch PATCH https://api.sendgrid.com/v3/teammates/{username} %}